 Open to: Grades 2 - 6

-Prerequisites: Qualifying verbal or math score, and successful completion of Arabic for Elementary School Students, Basic, Part I or placement test
+Prerequisites: Successful completion of Arabic for Elementary School Students, Basic, Part I or placement test

 Course Code: ARL2

 The Arabic for Elementary School Students, Basic, Part II course is the second course in the Arabic for Elementary School Students series.
 Students will continue to learn sentence formation, grammar, vocabulary and cultural aspects of Arabic speaking countries.
 It takes a fun, interactive approach with course materials appropriate to elementary school children.
 Students are encouraged to take full advantage of all materials provided to them in hopes of aiding their learning and retention of the new language.
 Students will also be offered the opportunity of participating in fun games to practice their lessons.

 Students who have successfully completed Arabic for Elementary School Students, Basic, Part II should be able to: